Claude VonStroke: Recent projects

 In 2014, Claude began collaborating with Green Velvet (another veteran artist who grew up in the Mid-West), to form a side project known as Get Real.
 The duo first met during the Winter Music Conference in Miami where the two were accidentally scheduled simultaneously.
 Their first release came out as an EP on Dirtybird, with the appearance of “Mind Yo Bizness” and “Snuffaluffagus".
 Claude has stated, “Nobody is trying to steal the spotlight or take over the project which isn’t always the case in a duo.
 We each represent our style but we make a new style by working together.”

 Claude also debuted another project (this time in 2015) which he has continued with til today – Barclay Crenshaw.
 His self-titled debut album kicked off his "left-field departure from his better-known alias, Claude VonStroke" by delivering "slowed-down, emotive collection of collaborations and instrumentals" or otherwise touted as 'alien hip hop music'.
+In November 2023, Claude announced on his socials that we was taking a hiatus from Claude VonStroke and as he was focusing his energy on Barclay Crenshaw, citing, "A new bass era begins!".